nus-cs1010/2425-s1/docs/drafts/notes/22-sort.md

 ### Problem 22.2

-(a) Suppose the input list to insertion sort is already sorted.
-What is the running time of insertion sort?

-(b) Suppose the input list to insertion sort is inversely sorted.
-What is the running time of insertion sort?

-### Problem 22.3

 In certain scenarios, a comparison is more expensive than an assignment.
 For instance, comparing two strings is more expensive than assigning a string to a variable.
 In this case, we can reduce the number of comparisons during insertion sort by doing the following:

 repeat